nicm42/100-days-of-code-v2/log.md

 **Day 59: 2nd September 2020**
 Finished the UI Design Bootcamp!
 I did learn a lot, but I found it hard to follow sometimes because the cursor wouldn't point to the same place I was seeing as he was.
 And anything he did at the bottom never scrolled down far enough.
 I struggled a bit with his markup too - I knew what I wanted to do, but if I was doing it I'd have done the HTML differently.
 Not to mention that some of the contrast in the live browser was hard to see on a sunny day or not in natural light.
 So it's been good and useful, but a bit frustrating.

+**Day 60: 4th September 2020**
+Added in accessibility testing with Cypress to Guess the Number.
+Although I found that running axe in the browser gave me more useful error messages.
+All the testing was still useful, as it threw up something that I broke when I fixed the accessibility.